 Creating a Windows Custom CSP Policy

-Follow these steps to create a Custom CSP Policy:
+To create a Custom CSP Policy:

 Log in to your Swif Console.